mdyzma/mdyzma.github.io/_posts/2017-04-23-python-r-scala-julia-in-one-notebook.md

 ## Scala / sbt

-Scala compiles using __Java Virtual Machine__.
+Scala compiles to Java byte-code using __Java Virtual Machine__.
 Therefore before using it, JRE or JDK must be installed in the system.

 ### Install Oracle Java JDK/JRE packages